 Minimalist people try to be content with what they have, knowing that being happy shouldn’t depend on how much you own.

-They live more simply because they know it makes them happier.
+They own few things and live more simply because they know it makes them happier.
 They prefer experiences over things, which is why they will spend more time doing things they love with the people who matter most to them.

 You’ve heard of ‘keeping up with the Jones’, right?
 Minimalist people are not after impressing others with what they own or how their home looks like because it’s already minimal enough for them.